Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Using taxis in Florence is difficult, as they cannot be hailed on the street.
 Taxi ranks can be found outside the train station and most tourist sites, or they can be phoned.

-The entire Renaissance city of Florence is a UNESCO World Heritage Site, and is one of the most popular cities to visit in Italy with countless churches, cathedrals, art galleries and museums.
-Deciding where to start your sightseeing tours may prove to be the most tricky part of the whole process, and that's not even taking into consideration the numerous stunning excursions into the Tuscany region possible from the city.
+The entire Renaissance city of Florence is a UNESCO World Heritage Site and is one of the most popular cities to visit in Italy, boasting countless churches, cathedrals, art galleries and museums.
+Deciding where to start your sightseeing tours may prove to be the most tricky part of the whole process, and that's not even taking into consideration the numerous stunning excursions into the Tuscan countryside.

-For starters, head to the most popular site, the Cattedrale de Santa Maria del Fiore, which began construction in 1296, was consecrated in 1436, holds 20,000 people, and offers some breathtaking views over the city.
-Visit one of Florence's oldest buildings, the Baptistery of John the Baptist, to enjoy views over the Arno River; and stroll across the Ponte Vecchio to the Giardino di Boboli to enjoy the park dotted with fountains behind the Pitti Palace.
-Navigate the crowds at the Uffizi Gallery, the Bargello, and the Florence Accademia, which exhibit some of the best art collections in the world.
+For starters, head to the most popular site, the Cattedrale de Santa Maria del Fiore, which began construction in 1296, was consecrated in 1436, holds 20,000 people and offers some breathtaking views over the city.
+Visit one of Florence's oldest buildings, the Baptistery of John the Baptist, to enjoy views over the Arno River, or stroll across the Ponte Vecchio to the Giardino di Boboli to enjoy the park dotted with fountains behind the Pitti Palace.
+Navigate the crowds at the Uffizi Gallery, the Bargello and the Florence Accademia, which exhibit some of the best art collections in the world.